penalara/engineInputGHCFile/schema-doc/ghc-definitions-freeparttime-properties-indistinctlyfreeparttimes.md

 ## preferable

-Preferable number of mornings or afternoons off periods.
+Preferable number of mornings or afternoons indistinctly off.

 `preferable`